Insights

 Subsidies

 In some cases, young retires who have a very tax-efficient investment portfolio and are not yet withdrawing from retirement accounts can have surprisingly low taxable income.
-The chart below shows which households qualify for health insurance subsidies.
+People with household incomes below 400% of the federal poverty level qualify for premium tax credits[3], which reduce the cost of ACA health plan premiums.

 How to Purchase Coverage